 Improved efficiency, risk management and profitability, improved environmental and animal stewardship, and increased awareness of new technology and research.

-Increase the efficient use of inputs, IPM practices and non-traditional inputs; and improving crop management practices
+Increase the efficient use of inputs, IPM practices and non-traditional inputs; and improving crop management practices and efficiences

 Participants will understand the impact of current grain storage and/or usage issues.
 Individual actions in response will be more science-based.

 Dairy producers and professionals will better understand dairy production records systems and utilize them to analyze their operations to enhance efficiency and profitability.

 Dairy producers and professionals will better understand the practices that improve efficiency and profitability, optimize animal health and comfort, promote environmental stewardship, and enhance product quality and safety through programs on production, herd management and health systems, and dairy facilities design and management.